-After observing various heated interactions on social media today, I’m reminded of how important it is to fairly and graciously interact with those we disagree with, both in private and public.
-Tonight I’m thinking more of the public side of this.
+After observing various heated interactions on social media recently, I’m reminded of how important it is to fairly and graciously interact with those we disagree with, both in private and public.
+In this post, I’m thinking more of the public side of this.
 Public temper tantrums, thoughtless accusations, and the spitting out of unfair, sweeping generalities against others is not helpful when it comes to engaging different ideas.
 Quite honestly, it is embarrassing for others to observe, though they will probably never tell you.
 Facebook and Twitter reveals all kinds of stuff about us…good, bad, and ugly.

 Here’s what I know: We can ALL fall into the trap of ugly interactions on social media if we are not humble, mindful and careful.